 Pregnant women endure all sorts of bizarre aches and pains, including a shooting pelvic sensation known as lightning crotch.
 It can be uncomfortable, but the sensation is generally normal in the case of expectant mothers.
-But lightning crotch can happen when you're not pregnant, too, and that may point to some different health concerns entirely.
+But lightning crotch when you're not pregnant can happen, too, and that may point to some different health concerns entirely.
 Despite the colorful name, it is a very specific pain that affects many people.

 First, consider endometriosis as a cause for lightning pain.
 A disorder that causes endometrial tissue to grow outside the uterus, endometriosis is infamous for causing intense and sometimes debilitating pain, as explained in the Mayo Clinic.
 One common description of endo pain compares it to a flash of lightning, as explained in Medium.
 This sounds a lot like the way pregnant women describe lightning crotch.

 Next, there are urinary tract infections, AKA bladder infections.
 Now bladder infections are commonplace, but they can be amazingly painful.
 In fact, the pain described as lightning crotch and bladder infection pain can be kind of indistinguishable, or at least severe enough to require a doctor's visit, as noted in a previous Romper article.
 And although they are often more annoying than anything, bladder infections can spread to the kidneys and cause some serious complications, as explained in the Mayo Clinic.
 Basically?
 If you are experiencing severe and electric pain in your abdominal area, then checking with your physician is a good idea.